Sainsbury’s boss Coupe to tackle ailing toys and gaming sales

 The supermarket giant, which owns Argos, suffered a 3.9% fall in general merchandise sales during the 15 weeks to January 4 as two of its major non-food categories felt the pinch.

-Sainsbury’s said the toy market shrunk 10% year on year, while gaming tumbled “over 35%”.
-The grocer did not break out specific figures across the two categories but said its performance was “broadly in line” with the wider market.
+Sainsbury’s said the toy market shrunk 10% year-on-year, while gaming tumbled “over 35%”.
+The grocer did not break out specific figures across the two categories, but said its performance was “broadly in line” with the wider market.

-Coupe admitted Sainsbury’s “significantly overtrades” in toys and gaming – Argos is the largest toy retailer in the UK and the group also accounts for around 18% of all cash spent on games and consoles in the UK.
+Coupe admitted that Sainsbury’s “significantly overtrades” in toys and gaming – Argos is the largest toy retailer in the UK and the group also accounts for around 18% of all cash spent on games and consoles in the UK.